State Education Conference

 C6 Nebraska Center for Advanced Professional Studies - NCAPS

-NCAPS, located in the South Central Unified District, has revolutionized secondary education during the past three years.
-With the addition of an $11 million facility, NCAPS offers a personalized learning experience catering to student interests through numerous Career Pathways.
-The program specializes in a project-based curriculum which incorporates collaborative, interdisciplinary learning.
-Each junior and senior in the district is paired with a career mentor from their field of choice as students earn college credit and credentialing through their chosen pathway.
+NCAPS, located in the South Central Unified District, has revolutionized secondary education with the addition of an $11 million facility while offering a personalized learning experience catered to student interests through numerous Career Pathways.
+The program specializes in a profession-based curriculum which incorporates collaborative, interdisciplinary learning.
+Every junior and senior is paired with a career mentor from their field of choice as students earn college credit and credentialing through their chosen pathway with all costs covered by the district.
 The NCAPS Advisory Council consists of regional business and industry experts and ensures efforts are consistent with current and future economic needs.
-See how we can provide rural students the opportunities typically found in larger, more urban settings.
+NCAPS provides rural students opportunities typically found in larger, more urban settings.

 Presenters: Stan Essink, Ashley Borer, Julie Otero & Ashley Witt - South Central Unified #5